A Computer Science survival guide for C++/Linux developers

 Considerations for choosing an algorithm: size of input, Type of input: e.g., partially sorted, random.

-Heap sort uses a heap data structure to sort the list.
-It first builds a heap from the list and then repeatedly removes the root element and places it at the end of the sorted part of the list.
-It has a time complexity of O(nlogn), which is the same as merge and quick sort, but it has a space complexity of O(1) as it sorts the list in place without requiring any additional memory.
+Heap Sort Heap sort uses a data structure called a heap to sort the elements.
+It works by first building a heap from the given list, and then repeatedly removing the root (largest) element and placing it at the end of the list.
+The worst-case time complexity of heap sort is O(n log n), and its space complexity is O(1), making it an efficient sorting algorithm.

 All of these are Θ(n log n) in all cases apart from Timsort has a Ω(n) and Quicksort has a terrible O(n^2) (if we happen to always pick the worst pivot).
 Quicksort is a good all rounder with O(n log n) average case.
 But it does have a O(n^2) worst case.
 It is said that this can be avoided by picking the pivot carefully but an example could be constructed where the chosen pivot is always the worst case.